 Most residences have trash and recycling bins that accommodate a household just fine, but the waste of a wedding typically fills a commercial dumpster. (*cringe* Sorry, planet!)
 You have a couple options here.
-You could rent a dumpster from Waste Management which they will drop off before the wedding and pick up after.
+You could rent a dumpster from Waste Management which they will drop off before the wedding and pick up after (info about that here).
 You could also pay the caterer a haul-off fee for them to pack up the garbage and take it with them at the end of the night.
 You need garbage cans throughout the event space too, in the catering prep area, at the bar, and in a few places for guests to use as needed.

 While there may be adequate lighting for the main event spaces, there are several other places that may need to be supplemented.
 The most commonly forgotten of these are pathways, tented spaces, and dark corners.
 You may also want to bring in specialty lighting to create your desired aesthetic (i.e. market lighting throughout, twinkle lights in trees, chandeliers overhead, etc.).

 Believe me when I say, if there was a way to control the weather, a wedding planner would have discovered it by now.
 Since there are no guarantees that rain, snow, wind, or heat won’t be an issue on wedding day, there needs to be a Plan B, just in case.

 In addition to a contingency plan in case the weather prevents the wedding from happening at all as originally planned, you need to bring in things that will help keep people comfortable outdoors like market umbrellas or patio heaters (or both).